Extended Infusion Meropenem

 Changes to infusion duration

-Following the initial phase of extended infusions, patients who require continued meropenem may potentially be changed to intermittent infusion, if their clinical condition has stabilized and newly acquired microbiological data supports bacterial antibiotics susceptibility (with Pharmacy, ASP or ID consult).
+Following the initial phase of extended infusions, patients who require continued meropenem may be changed to intermittent infusion if their clinical condition has stabilized and newly acquired microbiological data support bacterial antibiotic susceptibility (with Pharmacy, ASP or ID consultation).
+All changes to infusion duration require a new order.

 Inquiries